Brockwell Lido: Description

 In 2016 in April, Fusion finally installed a poolside sauna at the Lido and later that year at the BLU & BLSG AGM, Fusion agreed to open the whole pool every day from 1 November 2016, all thanks to a concerted campaign by BLU on behalf of the Lido users.

-The Brockwell Swimmers club was formed on 27 January 2016.
-The club is run by volunteers, is non-profit, CASC registered and is a members only club.
-Brockwell Swimmers run Water Polo at the Lido for a number of weeks in the summer.

 The Lido Café is an attached café/restaurant looking onto the pool.

 Εvents

 On 25 July 2019, amidst record high temperatures across the UK, the police were called as around 500 people tried to "storm" Brockwell Lido.